RagnarB83/ash-documentation/docs/basics.rst

 Input structure
 #####################

-You create a Python3 script (e.g. called ashtest.py) and import the Ash functionality:
+You create a Python3 script (e.g. called ashtest.py) and import the ASH library:

 .. code-block:: python